Blog > Category > Posted: 2023-Jul-20, Updated: 2024-Sep-10

 Energy Star Certification

 The Energy Star symbol indicates that a product meets or exceeds high-efficiency standards.
-Currently, more than 70 product categories can qualify for the symbol and, typically, a certified model is in the top 15 to 30 percent of its class for energy performance.
+Currently, more than 70 product categories can qualify for the symbol, and typically, a certified model is in the top 15 to 30 percent of its class for energy performance.

 Every ENERGY STAR® certified window, door and skylight is required to leave the factory with a removable label that shows: